sagar-chadha/Data-Science-Projects/NYC-Taxi-Duration/ReadME.md

 ![Screenshot](https://github.com/sagar-chadha/Data-Science-Projects/blob/master/NYC-Taxi-Duration/NYC%20Taxi.jpeg)

-This code represents my submission code for the [competition](https://www.kaggle.com/c/nyc-taxi-trip-duration) by the same name hosted by Kaggle.
-Overall I stood 747th out of 1257 teams on the Public Leaderboard.
-It was one of my forays into the world of predictive analytics using R and I learnt a lot from it.
+The code here represents my final submission for the [competition](https://www.kaggle.com/c/nyc-taxi-trip-duration) by the same name hosted on Kaggle.
+I took up this project out of curiosity back when R was still the leading programming language for data science.
+It is one of my first attempts at predictive analytics - just an outlet for what I was learning about machine learning through an online course.

 ### The Problem

 The challenge was to build a model that predicts the total ride duration of taxi trips in New York City.
-The dataset was released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.
+The dataset was released by the NYC Taxi and Limousine Commission, and includes pickup time, geo-coordinates, number of passengers, and several other variables.

 ### Evaluation